aramalipoor/aws-cost-saver/README.md

 ```sh
 $ aws-cost-saver conserve --use-trick snapshot-remove-elasticache-redis
 ```

+### # decrease-kinesis-streams-shards
+Kinesis Stream Shards cost hourly.
+This trick will decrease open shards to the minimum of 1, in multiple steps by [halving number of shards](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_UpdateShardCount.html#Streams-UpdateShardCount-request-TargetShardCount) in each step.
+Currently this trick is useful when you're doing `UNIFORM_SCALING`, i.e. default config of Kinesis Stream.

 ### # TODO
 If you know any other tricks to save some money feel free to create a Pull Request or raise an issue.